kwai/DouZero/README.md

 ```
 python3 train.py --gpu_devices 0,1,2,3 --num_actors_devices 3 --num_actors 15 --training_device 3
 ```
-**Known issues for Windows system:** You may encounter `operation not supported` error if you use a Windows system.
-This is because doing multiprocessing on CUDA tensors is not supported in Windows.
-However, our code extensively operates on the CUDA tensors since the code is optimized for GPUs.
-Thus, we recommend using a Linux server to train the models.
-Nonetheless, Windows users can still evaluate the models with multiple processes and [run the demo locally](https://github.com/datamllab/rlcard-showdown).
-Please contact us if you find any solutions!

 For more customized configuration of training, see the following optional arguments:
 ```
 --xpid XPID           Experiment id (default: douzero)